French Indies Company: Overview

-By 1738, the company owned 1,432 slaves, 630 of whom were on the colony of Isle de France.
-Many slaves in the colony were imported by the company from the West African region of Senegambia; these included laptots, enslaved African sailors who served onboard the company's ships.
+By 1738, the company owned 1,432 enslaved people, 630 of whom were on the colony of Isle de France.
+Many captives in the colony were imported by the company from the West African region of Senegambia; these included laptots, enslaved African sailors who served onboard the company's ships.

 With the decline of the Mughal Empire, the company decided to intervene in Indian political affairs to protect French interests, notably by forging alliances with local rulers in south India.
 From 1741, under Joseph François Dupleix, it pursued an aggressive policy against both the local rulers and its British rivals, until ultimately defeated by Robert Clive during the Seven Years' War.
 With the Treaty of Paris (1763), the territories were returned to France.

 The company was not able to maintain itself financially.
 It lost its monopolies on the Canadian beaver fur trade and on trade with Senegal in February 1763, and on trade with Guinea in July 1767.
 Its Asian trade privilege was suspended on 13 August 1769, and king Louis XV required the company to transfer to the state all its properties, assets and rights, which were valued at 30 million livres.
 The King agreed to pay all of the company's debts and obligations, though holders of company stock and notes received only an estimated 15 percent of the face value of their investments by the end of the corporate liquidation process in 1790.